 Lake Katherine via Winsor Trail is a 13.2 mile lightly trafficked out and back trail located near Tererro, New Mexico that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 This is a beautiful train with some tricky and steep parts, but overall, not that bad.
 The lake is incredible, surrounded by rocky peaks.
 We did a three day backpacking trip and stopping sometimes to do some rock climbing and rappelling.